-Watson also lay the foundation for the modern day Kenyatta Avenue, then known as the Sixth Avenue.
+Watson also laid the foundation for modern-day Kenyatta Avenue, then known as Sixth Avenue.
 It was later renamed Delamere Avenue.
 It is also said that most of the palm trees we admire today in Nairobi were planted by this man.

-But it is, perhaps, the role Watson’s Donholm estate played as a centre for the development of the dairy sector in Kenya that is fondly remembered to-date.
+But it is, perhaps, the role Watson’s Donholm estate played as a centre for developing the dairy sector in Kenya that is fondly remembered to date.
 At Donholm, the first cattle dip in Kenya was built.

 The cattle dip was part of ongoing research efforts to explore ways to combat the dreaded East Coast Fever that had become a menace among cattle farmers in Kenya.